 The International Journal of Care and Caring (IJCC) is a new multidisciplinary journal designed to advance scholarship and debate in the important and expanding field of care and caring.
-Multidisciplinary and international in scope, it will publish high quality contributions on care, caring and carers from all regions of the world.
-IJCC will have a broad focus, covering care and caring for people of any age who have long-term conditions, disabilities or frailties, or who are seriously ill or near the end of life.
-It will explore the economic, organisational, political, social, legal, familial, transnational and ethical settings in which this care occurs.
+Multidisciplinary and international in scope, it publishes high quality contributions on care, caring and carers from all regions of the world.
+IJCC has a broad focus, covering care and caring for people of any age who have long-term conditions, disabilities or frailties, or who are seriously ill or near the end of life.
+It explores the economic, organisational, political, social, legal, familial, transnational and ethical settings in which this care occurs.

-IJCC will be concerned with care provided as paid work and as support for family members, friends or neighbours; with care in home, community and residential settings; and with formal and informal care relations, organisation, systems and markets.
-It will focus on 'receiving' and 'giving' care and on the gendered nature and social, political, legal and economic status and circumstances of care and caring.
-It will debate the support needed in localities, workplaces and health systems to make care and caring feasible and rewarding for carers and dignified and supportive of independence for care recipients.
-IJCC will welcome contributions on caring relationships, the ethics and political economy of care, care as a focus of moral philosophy and feminist analysis and care and caring as sources of claims-making and challenge and as the spur for national and global social movements.
+IJCC is concerned with care provided as paid work and as support for family members, friends or neighbours; with care in home, community and residential settings; and with formal and informal care relations, organisation, systems and markets.
+It focuses on 'receiving' and 'giving' care and on the gendered nature and social, political, legal and economic status and circumstances of care and caring.
+It debates the support needed in localities, workplaces and health systems to make care and caring feasible and rewarding for carers and dignified and supportive of independence for care recipients.
+IJCC welcomes contributions on caring relationships, the ethics and political economy of care, care as a focus of moral philosophy and feminist analysis and care and caring as sources of claims-making and challenge and as the spur for national and global social movements.

-The journal will encourage critical engagement with policy and practice developments and aims to include contributions from different areas of the world in each edition.
-Its regular Debates and Issues section will feature dialogue with carers’ organisations, policymakers, trade unions, employers and academics, to encourage global dialogue and international sharing of ideas, expertise and experience.
+The journal encourages critical engagement with policy and practice developments and aims to include contributions from different areas of the world in each edition.
+Its regular Debates and Issues section features dialogue with carers’ organisations, policymakers, trade unions, employers and academics, to encourage global dialogue and international sharing of ideas, expertise and experience.